'Los Angeles' rose Description

 Registration name: Los Angeles

-Salmon-pink, golden-yellow undertones, apricot undertones.
+Coral-pink, golden-yellow undertones, apricot undertones.
 Strong fragrance.
-Large, semi-double (9-16 petals), borne mostly solitary, open bloom form.
+Large, semi-double to double, borne mostly solitary, open bloom form.
 Blooms in flushes throughout the season.
+Pointed buds.

 Height of up to 2' (up to 60 cm).